 Features of buying Thai housing

+Monthly rent for all types of buildings, from villas to high-rise buildings, is often considerably lower than in major European cities.
 Even in the most popular Thai regions and cities, the average rent costs less than half that of similar housing in the USA or Paris.
 Fees and amenities are either included in the rental price or not – you should consult the lessor beforehand.

-Forms of ownership in Thailand
+Forms of Ownership in Thailand

 In freehold zones, a non-resident can purchase an apartment in a condominium – a residential complex, the common area of which jointly belongs to the owners of the apartments.